basscss/basscss/README.md

 Adjust the font stack and add your own theme/skin classes to customize the look and feel.

 ## SASS
-Import the `basscss.scss` file then use the utility classes or @extend them to build more complex components.
-You can also adjust several variables, including the font stack and base spacing unit.
+Import the `basscss.scss` file in your SASS project.
+You can then adjust several variables, including the font stack and base spacing unit.

-### SASS @extend Example
-*Use this with caution.
-It's really easy to  end up with some hairy CSS using @extend.*
+# Examples

-    // Media Object
+## Media Object with no new CSS
-    .media, .media-body {
-      @extend .clearfix;
-    }
-    .media-img {
-      @extend .left, .mr1;
-    }

-# Or...
-## Do it the awesome way and don't write any CSS

-### Need a media object?

     <div class="clearfix">
         <img src="" alt="" class="left mr1" />